-Rural Scenic Resources

-Location of development ····

-Development shall be located if ΝΙΔ
+Development shall be located, if 1 NIA

-possible on parts of the site not visible
+possible, on parts of the site not visible INIA

-or least visible from the public view
+or least visible from the public view.

-Developmentshall not block view of ΝΙΔ
+Development shall not block views of NIA

-the shoreline from scenic road
+the shoreline from scenic road INIA

-turnouts rest stops or vista points
+turnouts, rest stops or vista points

-Site Planning 1
+Site Planning

-Development shall be sited and
+Development shall be sited and ✓

 designed to fit the physical setting

-carefully so that its presence is · ·
+carefully so that its presence is

 subordinate to the natural character of

-the site maintaining the natural
+the site, maintaining the natural

-features (streams, major drainage
+features (streams, major drainage,

-mature trees dominant vegetative
+mature trees, dominant vegetative

-communities) See comments.
+communities) 0

-Screening an3 landscaping suitable to - • See comments.
+Screenina and landscaping suitable to ✓ See comments.

 the site shall be used to soften the

-visual impact of development in the · · · 1
+visual impact of development in the

-viewshed
+viewshed Puilding decign

-Building design 1
+Building design

-Structures shall be designed to fit the
+Structures shall be designed to fit the ✓

-topography of the site with minimal ¥
+topography of the site with minimal

-cutiing, grading, or filling for
+cutting, grading, or filling for

-construction
+Construction

-Pitched, rather ihan flat roofs, which

-are surfaced with non-reflective •
+Pitched, rather than flat roofs, which are surfaced with non-reflective ✓

 materials except for solar energy

-devices shall be encouraged

-Natural materials and colors which
+devices shall be encouraged Natural materials and colors which

+✓

-blend with the vegetative cover of the •
+blend with the vegetative cover of the

 site shall be used, or if the structure is

 located in an existing cluster of

 buildings, colors and materials shall

 repeat or harmonize with those in the

-cluster
+cluster w.
+1

 Large agricultural structures

-The visual impact of large agricultural
+The visual impact of large agricultural NIA

-structures shall be minimized by 11/7
+structures shall be minimized by

 locating the structure within or near an

 existing group of buildings

-The visual impact of large agricultural · · · · · · · · · · · · · · · · · · · N/A
+The visual impact of large agricultural NIA

 structures shall be minimized by using

 materials and colors which blend with

 the building cluster or the natural

-vegetative cover of the site (except for 1
+vegetative cover of the site (except for

-areenhouses).
+greenhouses).

-The visual impact of large agricultural NIA
+The visual impact of large agricultural N/A

 structures shall be minimized by using

 landscapingto screen or soften the

 appearance of the structure

 Restoration

 Feasible elimination or mitigation of NIA

-unsightly, visually disruptive or
+unsightly, visually disruptive or INIA

 degrading elements such as junk

 heaps, unnatural obstructions, grading

-scars. or structures incompatible with
+scars, or structures incompatible with

 the area shall be included in site

 development

-I ne requirement for restoration of N/A
+The requirement for restoration of NIA

 visually blighted areas shall be in

 scale with the size of the proposed

-Signa
+project

+Signs

-Materials scale location and 1
+Materials, scale, location and NIA

-oriontation of pigns shall harmonize NIA
+orientation of signs shall harmonize

 with surrounding elements

-Directly lighted brightly colored NI/A
+Directly lighted, brightly colored, N/A

-rotating reflective blinking flashing or N/A
+rotating, reflective, blinking, flashing or 1411

 moving signs are prohibited

-Illumination of signs shall be permitted
+Illumination of signs shall be permitted NIA

-only for state and county directional
+only for state and county directional INIA

 and informational signs, except in

 designated commercial and visitor

 serving zone districts

+537.0

-In the Highway 1 viewshed, except Ν/Δ
+In the Highway 1 viewshed, except N/A

-within the Davenport commercial area,
+within the Davenport commercial area, }

 only CALTRANS standard signs and

-public parks, or parking lot
+public parks, or parkinglot

-iaentification signs, shall be permitted
+identification signs, shall be permitted

 to be visible from the highway.
 These

 signs shall be of natural unobtrusive

 materials and colors

-Beach Viewsheds 1 - 4
+Beach Viewsheds 1

-Blufftop development and landscaping N/A
+Blufftop development and landscaping NIA

 (e.g., decks, patios, structures, trees,

-shrubs, etc.) in rurai areas shall be set
+shrubs, etc.) in rural areas shall be set

 back from the bluff edge a sufficient

-distance to be out of sigh: from the
+distance to be out of sight from the

 shoreline, or if infeasible, not visually

 intrusive

 No new permanent structures on open NIA

-beaches shall be allowed. except
+beaches shall be allowed, except NIA

 where permitted pursuant to Chapter

-16 10 (Geologic Hazards) or Chapter
+16.10 (Geologic Hazards) or Chapter

-1620 (Grading Regulations)
+16.20 (Grading Regulations) 1

-The design of permitted structures NIA

-shall minimize visual intrusion, and

-shall incorporate materials and

-finishes which harmonize with the

-character of the area.
-Natural

-materials are preferred
+finishes which harmonize with the character of the area.
+Natural materials are preferred --

-• •